Missouri Auction School

 Tomorrow

 The Missouri Auction School is the largest and most respected auction school in the world.
-As a result, we’re able to attract the widest range of instructors and students from around the globe.
+As a result, we’re able to attract the widest range of instructors and students from around the USA.
 And that allows the best possible exchange of ideas and the best possible learning experience for everyone involved.